murgurgulor/the-murgurgu-lore/src/site/notes/Dungeons & Dragons/The Northern Wilds/Players/Reference Material/Undertaking a Perilous Journey.md

 ---
 ## Making Preparations
 When you go on a Perilous Journey, you'll need to at least stock up on rations, water skins, camping supplies, etc. Everything you might need for general travel.
-If you're unable to make these basic preparations - either because you're in a hurry or because there's no settlement around to get them - the **Quartermaster** will have to make their **Travel Check** with a **-2 penalty**.
-Likewise if you don't have basic tools for navigation, the **Wayfinder** makes their **Travel Check** with a **-2 penalty**.
+If you're unable to make these preparations - either because you're in a hurry or because there's no settlement around to get them - the **Quartermaster** will have to make their **Travel Check** with a **-2 penalty**.
+Likewise if you don't have tools for navigation, the **Wayfinder** makes their **Travel Check** with a **-2 penalty**.
+If you are lacking even any basic preparations at all, the penalty increases to **-5**.

 You can also prepare extra resources for travel, should you want or need them.
 You might want to bring a cart to carry more supplies, or you might want to seek out an explorer or scholar to see if they can provide you with more in-depth knowledge on the dangers that you might encounter.
 You could also procure pack beasts or hirelings to aid in your travel, study the weather, et cetera.
 Some of these preparations might simply provide a narrative permission but not mechanically affect your journey.
-Others might give you a bonus on specific rolls related to the trip, or add landmarks to your map that were previously unknown to you.
+Others might give you a bonus on specific rolls related to the trip, or add Waypoints to your map that were previously unknown to you.
 Bonuses will range from **+2** for basic helpful items to **+5** for major helpful items.

 An appropriate ability check might be warranted for certain preparations.

 ---
 ## Dividing Travel Roles
 When you have prepared for your trip and charted the course, it's time to start your trip.
 You start from the starting point on your map, and travel along the route you've chosen towards the goal destination.
-Along the route, you most likely will come across other **Points of Interest**, either known or unknown to you.
+Along the route, you most likely will come across other **Waypoints**, either known or unknown to you.

 For every trip between two Points on the Pointcrawl, the party needs to divide four different roles amongst each other.
 1. **Wayfinder**: The Wayfinder is the party member who is in charge of plotting the course, navigating, and prevent everyone from getting lost.